Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 ### Peer Review with AI

-Here's an advanced technique: use multiple AI instances for quality control.
+Here's an advanced technique: use multiple AI agents/assistants for quality control.
 Have one AI generate code, then ask a different AI model (or even the same one in a fresh conversation) to review it:

 *"Please review this code for potential bugs, performance issues, and maintainability concerns.
 Suggest specific improvements."*